Case Study 2:

 Background:

-As a design leader at Silicon Valley Bank (SVB), I guided our design team through unprecedented challenges, including significant leadership changes, bank collapse, and acquisition by First Citizens Bank.
-My leadership approach focused on people, connection, and adaptability which built a highly effective and resilient team that was able to weather these organizational storms and come out strong.
+As a design leader at Silicon Valley Bank (SVB), I helped guide our team through unprecedented challenges, including significant leadership changes, a bank collapse, and an acquisition by First Citizens Bank.
+My leadership approach focused on people, connection, and adaptability which enabled our team to weather these organizational storms and come out strong.

 Approach